esphome/esphome-docs/cookbook/lvgl.rst

 .. figure:: /components/images/lvgl_switch.png
     :align: left

-In case your local light implements as a different platform than GPIO, you can use :ref:`automations <automation>` to link together triggers and states with the :ref:`lvgl-wgt-swi` widget:
+The easiest way to integrate a LVGL :ref:`lvgl-wgt-swi` widget and a switch or light on your display board is by using :ref:`automations <automation>` to link together triggers and states of them:

 .. code-block:: yaml

     light:
       - platform: ...
-        id: room_light
+        id: local_light
-        name: 'Room light'
+        name: 'Local light'
-        on_state:
-            if:
-              condition:
-                light.is_on: room_light
-              then:
+        on_turn_on:
           - lvgl.widget.update:
               id: light_switch
               state:
                 checked: true
-              else:
+        on_turn_off:
           - lvgl.widget.update:
               id: light_switch
               state:
                 checked: false

     lvgl:
         ...
         pages: